-The EFH regulations require that EFH be described and identified within the U.S. EEZ for all life stages of each species in a fishery management unit if they occur within that zone.
-FMPs must describe EFH in text and/or tables and figures which provide information on the biological requirements for each life history stage of the species.
-According to the EFH regulations, an initial inventory of available environmental and fisheries data sources should be taken to compile information necessary to describe and identify EFH and to identify major species-specific habitat data gaps.
-The EFH regulations also suggest that where possible, FMPs should identify Habitat Areas of Particular Concern (HAPCs) within EFH for habitats which satisfy the criteria of being 1) sensitive or vulnerable to environmental stress, 2) are rare, or are 3) particularly important ecologically.
+The EFH regulations require that EFH be described and identified within waters of the U.S. and the U.S. EEZ for all life stages of each species in a fishery management unit (FMU) if they occur within that geographic scope.
+FMPs must describe EFH in text and maps, and should use tables and figures as appropriate, to_provide information on the biological requirements for each life history stage of the species.
+An initial inventory of available environmental and fisheries data sources should be taken to compile information necessary to describe and identify EFH and to identify major species-specific habitat data gaps.
+The EFH regulations also state that FMPs should identify Habitat Areas of Particular Concern (HAPCs), which are subsets of EFH that can be useful to focus conservation efforts.